Factbox: How do bank payments work in the euro zone?

-FRANKFURT (Reuters) - Cyber attacks on banks in Bangladesh and Vietnam are raising questions about the security of the global payment system and one of its key components, the SWIFT messaging network.
+FRANKFURT (Reuters) - Cyber attacks on banks from Bangladesh to Ecuador are raising questions about the security of the global payment system and one of its key components, the SWIFT messaging network.

 Following is a basic explanation of how bank payments work in the euro zone:

-Most bank payments in the euro zone are settled via the Target 2 payment system, owned and managed by the European Central bank and the national central banks (NCB) of euro zone countries.
+Most bank payments in the euro zone are settled via the Target 2 payment system, owned and managed by the European Central bank and the national central banks (NCBs) of euro zone countries.

-When a bank makes a payment to another bank via Target 2, the account of the paying bank at its national central bank is debited and the account of the recipient bank at its own NCB is credited.

-To exchange information about payments on Target 2’s platform, banks use a messaging system supplied by SWIFT, a cooperative owned by 3,000 financial firms and founded in 1973.

 Target 2 is used by around 1,800 banks in 25 European countries to make payments on their own account or on behalf of their customers, according to ECB data.